 This music is so dense, so challenging, so utterly bizarre (and was so, even during the band's '70s heyday) that it's often overlooked, even by prog obsessives.
-It takes a special kind of listener to digest a song like ‘Knots,’ a dizzying whirlwind of overlapping, madrigal-tinged vocal harmonies, discordant glockenspiel, and jaunty piano breaks.
+It takes a special kind of listener to digest a song like "Knots," a dizzying whirlwind of overlapping, madrigal-tinged vocal harmonies, discordant glockenspiel, and jaunty piano breaks.
 But for the dedicated, open-minded (and, let's face it, weird) listener, it's transcendent, totally unique music that sounds like no other band on the planet.

-On ‘Octopus’ (which peaked at an un-stellar but unsurprising 170 on the US Billboard charts), Gentle Giant use their varied instrumentation — guitars, keyboards, bass, drums, assorted percussion, saxophones, violins, loads of vocal harmonies — like bold paints on an abstract canvas, using odd juxtapositions to push listeners out of their comfort zones.
+On Octopus (which peaked at an un-stellar but unsurprising No. 170 on the Billboard chart), Gentle Giant use their varied instrumentation -- guitars, keyboards, bass, drums, assorted percussion, saxophones, violins, loads of vocal harmonies -- like bold paints on an abstract canvas, using odd juxtapositions to push listeners out of their comfort zones.

-"I remember that we felt pretty confident going in to make this album,' Green states in the reissue liner notes.
+"I remember that we felt pretty confident going in to make this album,' Green wrote in the reissue liner notes.
 'We had a good bunch of tunes and our studio chops (particularly Ray's) were getting better with each record.
 We continued our experimentation with instrument combinations, sounds, and effects, bouncing ideas back and forth with engineer Martin Rushent, who fell right in step with our brand of madness."